 Educational and financial aid records are maintained on all students enrolled.
-The class roll is maintained by the instructor and is the official record for all students in a class.
-It is the official school record in matters pertaining to entrance dates, completion dates, and attendance.
-These records are the property of the college and are stored in the Office of Student Services in a fireproof room.
+The class roll is maintained by the instructor in SIMS and is the official record for all students in a class.
+It is the official college record in matters pertaining to entrance dates, completion dates, and attendance.
+These records are the property of the college.